Camino Flights and Airport Transfers

 Camino Francés

-If you’re planning to undertake the full Camino Francés from St. Jean Pied de Port to Santiago, the closest airport is Biarritz in France, located about 55km/ 35 miles from St. Jean Pied de Port.
-You can reach St. Jean Pied de Port from Biarritz by bus or train and the journey will take you over two hours.
+If you’re planning to undertake the full Camino Francés from St. Jean Pied de Port to Santiago, the closest airport is Biarritz (BIQ) (Biarritz Pays Basque Airport) in France, located about 55km (35 miles) from the starting point in St. Jean Pied de Port.
+You can reach St. Jean Pied de Port from Biarritz by bus or train; the journey will take you over two hours.
 Remember to include this travel time in your overall itinerary.

 For first-timers on the Camino trail who prefer a shorter trek, consider walking the last 100km of the Camino Francés from Sarria, which takes just under one week.
-For this section, you should fly into Santiago de Compostela Airport.
+For this section, you should fly into Santiago de Compostela Airport (SCQ)(Santiago-Rosalía de Castro Airport).

 Camino Portugués